cescoffier/quarkus-openshift-workshop/docs/docs/hero-microservice.md

 ### Dev UI

-Quarkus ships with a Developer UI, which is available in dev mode at /q/dev-ui by default.
+Quarkus ships with a Developer UI, which is available in dev mode at /q/dev-ui path by default.
 It will show you something like this:

 ![dev-ui](images/dev-ui.png)